- Telegraph Hill

 Tips for motorcyclists:

 A rider will have little chance to sight-see while mounted.
 Staying on the route and avoiding hazards will take all your attention.
-SF is a very difficult city for riding.
+Riding safely in SF requires your full attention.
 Pretty cool for your passenger though.

 Some San Francisco grades are VERY steep.
 Filbert Street and 22nd Street have sections with a 31% slope.
 And it drizzles or is foggy there a LOT.